Open-Tucson/govtracker-az/README.md

 # GovTrackerAZ
 Making local AZ government info available to citizens.

-We talk about this project in the Code for Tucson Slack channel #govtrackeraz.
+We talk about this project in the Open Tucson Discord channel #govtracker-az.

-There's a live page with this info at https://codefortucson.github.io/govtracker-az/
+There's a live page at https://opentucson.github.io/govtracker-az/